-This paper will argue that self-realization is necessary for the success of all social movements or any revolutionary movement for that matter that advocates individual rights.
-Furthermore, it will be shown that within the modern industrial-consumer state the individual is self-alienated and the various institutions within the state make it metaphysically impossible for the individual to attain a state of self-realization.
-We will begin by defining what the Self is and the potential for human growth and will introduce some characteristics of self-realization and the impact these have upon social movements.
-It will then be explained why self-realization is important to social movements and why the attainment of self-realization is necessary for the success of any movement.
-From there we will delve into the mechanisms that thwart the attainment of self-realization, this, in turn, will entail discussing some characteristics of the modern industrial-consumer state that work toward producing self-alienation and inhibit the individual from growing into self-realization.
-The paper will illustrate how selfalienation is not a secondary by-product of the modern industrial-consumer state, but is a primary need necessary for the survival of the state.
+The idea of self-realization is often discussed within the Deep Ecology movement, but there is some disagreement within its ranks on whether it should be adopted as part of the platform.
+This paper will argue that self-realization is necessary for the success of the Deep Ecology movement, but, as will be shown, within the modern industrial-consumer state the individual is self-alienated and the various institutions within the state make it metaphysically impossible for the individual to attain a state of self-realization.
+I will begin by defining what the self is and the potential for human growth and will introduce some characteristics of self-realization and the impact these have upon the Deep Ecology movement.
+I will then explain why self-realization is important to the Deep Ecology movement and why the attainment of self-realization is necessary for the success of the Deep Ecology movement.
+From there I will delve into the mechanisms that thwart the attainment of self-realization, this, in turn, will entail discussing some characteristics of the modern industrial-consumer state that work toward producing self-alienation and inhibit the individual from growing into self-realization.
+The paper will illustrate how self-alienation is not a secondary by-product of the modern industrial-consumer state, but is a primary need necessary for the survival of the state.
 Ultimately, it will be shown that the modern industrial-consumer state--from now on referred to as the Machine--is detrimental to both the human species and planet.